ajanis/Plex-to-InfluxDB-Extended/README.md

 |CensorLogs     |Censor certain things like server names and IP addresses from logs                                                  |

-### Usage
+#### Usage

 Enter your desired information in config.ini and run plexInfluxdbCollector.py

 Optionally, you can specify the --config argument to load the config file from a different location.

-A Docker image is also available here: https://hub.docker.com/r/kurzondax/plex-to-influx-extended/
+You can build a docker image to run this script with the included Dockerfile (Note: Uses supervisord to daemonize the script) or use the Ansible playbook that is part of this Ansible Mediaserver role: [Ansible Role for Plex Media Server, Supporting NZB download services, Webserver + Reverse Proxy, SMB + AFP Fileserver - with support for CephFS and NFS Backends](https://github.com/ajanis/ansible-mediaserver).

-#### Requirements
+##### Requirements

 *Python 3+*

 You will need the [*influxdb library*](https://github.com/influxdata/influxdb-python) installed to use this.
-Typically this can be installed from the command line using:
+This is installed via the following command:

 ```
-pip3 install influxdb
+pip3 install -r requirements.txt
 ```

-## InfluxDB Fields
+#### InfluxDB Fields
 |Field              |Description                                                                                            |
 |:------------------|:------------------------------------------------------------------------------------------------------|
 |media_type         | Movie, TV Show, Music, or Unknown                                                                     |